Held ex at knifepoint and deleted his files

 It’s going to take a lot of investigative work to make Summer Naqvi look innocent to any degree.

-Champaign Country (Illinois) charged Naqvi and a male friend with “felony counts of aggravated battery and aggravated unlawful restraint of another person” after they allegedly held her ex-boyfriend at knifepoint, The Chronicle of Higher Education reports.
+Champaign County (Illinois) charged Naqvi and a male friend with “felony counts of aggravated battery and aggravated unlawful restraint of another person” after they allegedly held her ex-boyfriend at knifepoint, The Chronicle of Higher Education reports.

 Naqvi’s ex isn’t the man she accused, however.
 That would be her former professor at the University of Illinois at Urbana-Champaign, Joseph Petry.
 Her ex may simply have the evidence that undermines Naqvi’s claims against Petry.